4Geeks logo

 Transactions

-A transaction is a sequence of operations (like INSERT, UPDATE, SELECT) made on your database.
-In order for a transaction to be completed, a number of operations within a group must be successful.
+A transaction is a sequence of operations (such as INSERT, UPDATE, SELECT) performed on your database.
+For a transaction to be complete, all operations must be successful.
 If one operation fails, the whole transaction fails.

 A transaction ends with COMMIT or ROLLBACK.